lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Integrity Checking {#IntegrityChecking}

-The reassembled SCHC Packet MUST be checked for integrity at the receive end.
+The integrity of the fragmentation-reassembly process of a SCHC Packet MUST be checked at the receive end.
-By default, integrity checking is performed by computing a MIC at the sender side and transmitting it to the receiver for comparison with the locally computed MIC.
+By default, integrity checking is performed by computing a Reassembly Check Sequence (RCS) of the SCHC Packet at the sender side before fragmentation and transmitting it to the receiver for comparison with the RCS locally computed after reassembly.

-The MIC supports UDP checksum elision by SCHC C/D (see {{UDPchecksum}}).
+The RCS supports UDP checksum elision by SCHC C/D (see {{UDPchecksum}}).

 The CRC32 polynomial 0xEDB88320 (i.e. the reverse representation
-of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is RECOMMENDED as the default algorithm for computing the MIC.
-Nevertheless, other MIC lengths or other algorithms MAY be required by the Profile.
+of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is RECOMMENDED as the default algorithm for computing the RCS.
+Nevertheless, other RCS lengths or other algorithms MAY be required by the Profile.

-The MIC MUST be computed on the full SCHC Packet concatenated with the padding bits, if any, of the SCHC Fragment carrying the last tile.
+The RCS MUST be computed on the full SCHC Packet concatenated with the padding bits, if any, of the SCHC Fragment carrying the last tile.
 The rationale is that the SCHC reassembler has no way of knowing the boundary between the last tile and the padding bits.
 Indeed, this requires decompressing the SCHC Packet, which is out of the scope of the SCHC reassembler.